-Draft projects let you validate a Reunite project in a production environment before you make it behave like a standard live project.
+Draft mode lets you validate a Reunite project in a production environment before you publish it for your end users.
+All new projects in Reunite start in draft mode.

 While a project stays in draft mode: